 In 1967 plans began to be made for the first Italian district assembly.
 Thinking about it gave Del Rosso unsettled feelings.
 Even though Nazarene work in Italy was now nearly 20 years old, Del Rosso was hesitant about the idea of an assembly.
-In a February letter to Paul Wire he urged him to wait a few more years saying there were still had too few churches and two few preachers to conduct a district assembly.
-After all, Italy was still a long, long ways from district organizations he'd seen in the U.S. He was afraid holding an assembly in Italy including electing district officers and making decisions on ordaining preachers would "wreck havoc."
+In a February letter to Paul Wire he urged Wire to wait a few more years saying there were still too few churches and too few preachers to conduct a real district assembly.
+After all, Italy was still a long, long ways from district organizations he'd seen in the U.S. He was afraid holding an assembly in Italy including electing district officers and making decisions on ordaining preachers would "wreak havoc."

 In April, a month before that first assembly, Del Rosso finished translating the entire Manual, a rather major project that never reached the printing shop.

-Another missionary couple, the Roy Fullers, arrived just before the Paul Wires went home for a year's furlough that summer.
-One of the assignments given to the Fullers by Paul Wire before he left was to locate and purchase suitable property in Rome for a church, district office space, and missionary home.
+Another missionary couple, Roy and Nina Fuller, arrived just before the Paul Wires went home for a year's home assignment that summer.
+One of the tasks given to the Fullers by Paul Wire before he and Teddy left was to locate and purchase suitable property in Rome for a church, the district office, and a missionary home.

 In the spring of 1969, just before the annual preachers' meeting, Del Rosso was up in Prato near Florence visiting his daughter Maria.
 Back at the parsonage in Civitavecchia, Niny Del Rosso just seemed to go to sleep while sitting at the table following supper one evening.

-When an old family friend who had dropped in attempted to rouse her, he discovered that she was dead.
-Rather than calling Del Rosso directly, he contacted Roy Fuller in Florence and asked him to convey the news to Prato.
-So Roy picked up Mario Cianchi and the two went over to Prato to deliver the message to Del Rosso and his daughter.
+When an longtime family friend who had dropped in attempted to rouse her, he discovered that she was dead.
+Rather than calling Del Rosso directly, he contacted Roy Fuller in Florence and asked him to convey the news to Del Rosso who was staying with his daughter in nearby Prato.
+So Roy picked up Mario Cianchi and the two went to Prato to deliver the message.

 Niny and Alfredo Del Rosso had spent nearly 50 years together and so her death was a blow.
 Del Rosso carried on as pastor of the Civitavecchia congregation for the next several months, but, as he says, "I didn't know what an important part of me and my ministry she was until she died."
 He just couldn't carry the load by himself so his retirement from the pastorate was officially set for August of 1969.

 By that time it had become clear that the Wires, due to family problems, would be unable to return to Italy.
-So Roy Fuller was named superintendent by the Department of World Missions and he began to make the necessary arrangements for a new pastor at Civitavecchia.
-His plans included a promising Bible school student who had been converted in the Florence congregation under the leadership of Bob Cerrato and then sanctified under the ministry of Fritz Liechti. . . . [ continue reading ]
+So Roy Fuller was named superintendent by the Department of World Missions and he began to make the necessary arrangements for a new pastor for the Civitavecchia congregation.
+His plans centered on a promising Bible school student who had been converted in the Florence congregation under the leadership of Bob Cerrato and then sanctified under the ministry of Fritz Liechti. . . . [ continue reading ]